 Cycling by the Sea

 To finish their journey in Shizuoka, it was time for the team to eat their way through more of the famous foods.
 They would soon reach the most famous town for ‘Unagi’ (eel) in all Japan, so why not begin the day with eel flavored ice cream!
 Todays goal was ‘Nakatajima sand-dunes’ which lay on the coast over 70km from here.
 First stop on their route would be ‘Omaezaki’, where you can find a beautiful lighthouse and local stores.
 The team checked out the souvenirs made from shells, while knocking back local cola and cider drinks, but lunch was to be somewhere far more unique!
 Further along the coast was a restaurant called ‘Gakko-ni-ikou’ – that means, ‘let’s go to school!’
 Inside, the team find a school themed restaurant where you can enjoy lunches that would otherwise be only seen inside your average Japanese school.
-Our foreigners enjoy the atmosphere and chat with the owner before heading off to another local shop which this time specializes in goods for Japanese festivals (Matsuri).
+Our foreigners enjoy the atmosphere and chat with the owner before heading off to another local shop which this time specializes in goods for Japanese festivals (Matsuri) (Only in Japan shows what to expect from Matsuri).
 Leaving with a giant banner, from here it’s a long cycle for Dean to arrive in ‘Nakatajima’ before the sun sets.
 He pushes as hard as he can and just about makes it.
 He reunites with the team as the sun drops and they enjoy the wild surf of the coastline at dusk.

 The team are happy to return to the dunes in the morning.
 They spend some time playing in the sand and walking along the beach, but this is ‘runAway’, and they can’t take it easy for too long.
 Dean decides to run 10km to ‘Lake Sanaru’ where he might be able to swim to the other side.
 Megan is quick to join him and they make fast progress passing through ‘Kami Park’ on the way.
 At ‘Sanaru Lake’ they find a temple on the shore but they learn the lake is not clean enough to be swam in!
 Luckily they quickly find a boat shop and manage to hire rowing boats.
 The lake is a popular spot to catch ‘Unagi’ (eel), and Dean gets the chance to try and hold one of these slippery creatures.
 Dean rows for Megan, and takes her comfortably to the other side.
 He then hops back on his bike and rides for another lake, this time called Hamanako.
 This is the perfect place to try ‘Unagi’ as a dish.
 They explore the shopping street and climb up to the mountain shrine for the sunset, and to see the big Buddha, before finally returning to choose a restaurant.
 Duncan, Megan, and Dean eat sushi and Unagi while Natali mysteriously disappears.
 When she returns she does so with school children and the team are invited back to the school where they finish the day unexpectly as guest teachers!